youanan/frankfusion/_posts/2008-02-18-undefined-array-elements.markdown

 categories:
     - ColdFusion
 ---
 This seems to come up every now and again on the house of Fusion cf-talk list.
 Basically, arrays can contain undefined values which cause all sorts of problems.
-Here's a piece of code that demonstrates the problem:
+Here's a piece of code that demonstrates the problem:<!--more-->

 {% highlight cfm %}<cfset myArray = ArrayNew(1)>
 <cfset myArray[1] = 'foo'>